piisa/pii-extract-plg-regex/doc/contributing.md

 example).

-A simpler possibility is to use the capacities provided by the [python-stdnum] Python package, which provides code to validate more than a hundred identifiers and codes from many countries (and is a declared dependency for the `pii-extract-plg-regex` package, so it is guaranteed to be available).
+A simpler possibility is to use the capacities provided by the [python-stdnum] Python package (see below in [#auxiliary-libraries]).
 For this the [callable implementation] is often adequate, because it can be used to perform these additional operations on regex matches easily.
 Two examples of such implementations are:

  * [bitcoin address]
  * [australian tax file number]

+### Auxiliary libraries

+The following python packages are already used and declared as dependencies for the `pii-extract-plg-regex` package, so they are guaranteed to be
+available:

+ * [regex] is a Python Regular Expression library, backwards-compatible with the standard `re` module, but with additional functionality (e.g. support for management of Unicode codepoints, blocks and scripts)
+ * [python-stdnum] provides functions to validate more than a hundred identifiers and codes from many countries
+ * [phonenumbers] can parse and check telephone numbers from all over the world

 ## Unit tests